godatadriven/godatadriven-blog/content/about-big-data.md

 <small>With or without two year subscription.
 It wouldn't exactly have been pocket size either.</small>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 While this number might not be accurate to the dollar, the order of magnitude is likely correct.
-The amount of processing power in your pocket used to be a multi-million dollar computer at some point in time; probably during you lifetime.
+The amount of processing power in your pocket used to be a multi-million dollar computer at some point in time; probably during your lifetime.

-Below is a chart for which the data was collected initially by [John C. McCallum](http://jcmit.com/) and later amended by [Blok](http://hblok.net/blog/storage/), who also created this chart.
+Below is a chart for which the data was collected initially by [John C. McCallum](http://jcmit.com/) and later amended by [Blok](http://hblok.net/blog/storage/), who also created this chart. *Note that the vertical axis has a log scale!*

 ![memory-prices](static/images/about-big-data/storage_memory_prices.png)
 <br/><small>Source and image credit: [http://hblok.net/blog/storage/](http://hblok.net/blog/storage/).</small>